Shutter Speeds and Apertures

 Depth of Field explained.
 Panning at slow shutter speeds.
 Blurred pictures.
 Selective focus.
 Blur the background.
 Tricks and tips for working with shutter speeds and apertures.

 Although, as discussed in exposure, the shutter speeds and apertures are interchangeable as far as exposure is concerned, double the time the shutter is open and halve the size of the lens aperture to get the same exposure, they each have their own unique effect on the picture.
 Let's take a look at shutter speeds first as their effect is easily understood.
-We'll look at apertures further down the page.
+We'll look at apertures on the following page.

 The shorter the time that the shutter is open the sharper the photo will be.
 If you are taking fast moving objects such as cars, cyclists or people running you need to select fast shutter speeds to capture the sharpest picture you can.